Our 2020-2021 Officers

 Collegiate Challenge Chair

-Nate is a sophomore year construction management major.
+Nate is a Junior year construction management major.
 He is someone who seeks love and gratification from working towards his goals.
 He finds working hard to beat the deadline of a term paper and making conscious decisions to direct the course of his day allows him to use his mind more than any instantly gratifying activity.
 People often say he is quiet, compassionate, and skilled at facilitating peace between others.
 He is especially drawn to working with others to accomplish the construction of affordable housing.

 Public Relations Chair